neimados/alternytics-tracker-core/README.md

 1. **The Client Script (`script.js`):** The lightweight JavaScript snippet that our customers embed on their websites.
 2. **The Ingestion Route (`api/collect/route.ts`):** The server-side API endpoint that receives, anonymizes, and processes the incoming traffic.

+## 🛑 Security Note: The Expurgated Anti-Bot Shield

+In the `route.ts` file provided in this repository, you will notice that the `analyzeTraffic` function is empty.

+In the Alternytics production environment, this function contains our proprietary "Anti-Bot Shield" – a complex set of rules, referrer blacklists, and hardware-level velocity checks (Speed Traps).
+Publishing our exact filtering criteria would provide bad actors with a precise instruction manual to bypass our defenses.
+We have kept this specific logic private to protect the integrity of the analytics data.

+If you are using this code for your own project, you can easily implement your own filtering logic inside the `analyzeTraffic` function.

 ## ⚙️ How Data is Processed & Anonymized

 To provide accurate analytics (like unique visitor counts) without tracking individuals, we use a robust cryptographic hashing method.